Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/benenden-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Bahia has arranged to meet her friend Emma at $15{:}30$, at a coffee shop which is five minutes’ walk from the station in Greyton.
+Bahia has arranged to meet her friend Emma at $15{:}30$, at a coffee shop which is five minutes' walk from the station in Greyton.

 She has to catch a train in Aliston.